ryanbester/comimant/README.md

 ## Installation

 At the moment, Comimant can only be installed manually, but an automatic installation script is in development.
+See the [docs](https://docs.comimant.ryanbester.com/en/latest/comimant/installation.html) for more details.

 ### Automatic Installation